-Panamanian Golf: Stunning Central America | Flagstick.com
+(Travel Flashback) Panamanian Golf: Stunning Central America | Flagstick.com

 It was time to leave the big city and on Easter Sunday we rolled out for the 120km, nearly 3-hour drive to Rio Hato and the Royal Decameron Resort for the remainder of our stay.
 It was Easter Sunday and it seemed like we were going in the opposite direction of entire populace who were returning to the capital.
 Be aware, while car rentals are super cheap in Panama, the driving will test your tolerance to mayhem.
 Stick to cabs, Uber, or a hired transport service if you can.
 It’s not costly and will keep your stress levels to a minimum.

 Royal Decameron is found along Playa Farallón, a white sand beach that has become very popular.
-The resort was built in 2000 and as an all-inclusive, has become popular with international travelers.
+The resort was built in 2000 and as an all-inclusive, appeals to international travelers.
 A full-airstrip allows direct flights by charters that come in from around the world.
 Comfortable ocean-side accommodations are supported by entertainment options, multiple restaurants, and some of the best views in the country.
-Additional excursion also gives you the chance to explore the country.
+Additional excursions also give you the chance to explore the country.
 A top choice for a complete and easy stay in Panama.
 Ideal for first time visitors and groups.

 But before we arrived at the gates of Decameron we stopped in to check out a smaller, older resort in the form of the Blue Bay Coronado Golf & Beach Resort.
 Billed as a family resort, we did not get to check out many amenities besides the golf course, but the place seemed to be swarming with families.
 That’s about all I can vouch for on the resort end.
-The place looks like it needs a but updating overall and as “outside” golfers they were not very prepared to receive us.
+The place looks like it needs a bit of updating and as “outside” golfers they were not very prepared to receive us.
 The Tom Fazio golf course certainly has potential which was hard to fully appreciate given it was the dry season and the fairways were plenty firm.
-Worth a look if you have the time but I’d take a pass on this place in favour of another round down the road at Beunaventura Golf & Resort or Montarraya Golf Course where we headed to end the trip.
+It’s worth a look if you have the time but I’d take a pass on this place in favour of another round down the road at Beunaventura Golf & Resort or Mantarraya Golf Course where we headed to end the trip.

-Montarraya Golf Course is inside the gates at Royal Decameron and was established in 2000.
+Mantarraya Golf Course is inside the gates at Royal Decameron and was established in 2000.
 It’s a challenging course with liberal use of a tumbling topography.
 The putting surfaces are well-kept, and the constant presence of large iguanas and other wildlife only add to the experience.

 The golf course at Buenaventura is equally appealing with some of the best turf conditions you’ll find in the country.
 A burly (7300+ yards) Jack Nicklaus design that has hosted the Web.com Tour, it is the heart of a luxury beachside resort.
-This layout proved to be very popular within our group deserves a replay.
+This layout proved to be very popular within our group and deserves a replay.
 Being close to Playa Blanca beach, you also appreciate the cooling winds from the Pacific Ocean.

 As we stood on the final green at Buenaventura, with the vibrant hues of the surroundings interspersed by the sounds of hundreds of birds it was a reminder of the diversity of Panama, it’s natural beauty, and all it has to offer.